tess-vu/south-africa-healthcare/README.md

 As indicated by DAIR, South Africa census has a history up undercounting poulations.
 There were 2,084 SALs with a null population, so to avoid perpetuating further underestimation, housing counts ('houses2011') were used as a population proxy then multiplied by three (average house size).
 If the SAL had null/0 population and a house count of 0, their final population remained at 0.
 'AREA' was divided by 100,000 to convert to squared Km 'new_areakm'.
 This was done to make the 'sal_dense' outputs easier to work with and not use extrememly small decimals.
+'Sal_dense' was then normalized by grouping at ward-level and dividing by the max density within ward.
+This keeps density ratios congruent to local trends and patterns.
+If we normalize it at the province level, i.e dividing by the max density of the whole dataset, we lose variation and have extremely small outputs.
 ```
 sal_wards.loc[sal_wards['sal2011_pop'] == 0, 'sal2011_pop'] = sal_wards['houses2011']*3
 sal_wards['new_areakm']=sal_wards['AREA']/1000000